Capillary/api-documentation/source/includes/_cardLoyalty.md

-## Create Card
+## Create Card (without Customer Tagging)

-Lets you create cards for a series manually.
+Lets you create or add a card of a series.
+The card will not have any customer tagging.

+<aside class="notice">Use this API to add an existing card that is not linked to a customer. </aside>

 > Sample Request

 ```html
 https://us.api.capillarytech.com/v2/card
 ```

 > Sample Post Request

 ```json
 {
    "seriesId":10,